cosmos/cosmos/DEX.md

 the CEX.

 Then, the trader can submit trade orders to the CEX.
 Orders submitted to the CEX are signed by the trader.
-The CEX responds with a receipt which is the a signed message which includes the order, the current time T, an incrementing sequence number S, and hash H of the previous order (from potentially another trader with sequence number S-1).
+The CEX responds with a receipt which is a signed message which includes the order, the current time T, an incrementing sequence number S, and hash H of the previous order (from potentially another trader with sequence number S-1).